Documentation Index

 Quality Gates in Polyrepo Projects

-Quality gates support polyrepo projects through path-based filtering: each gate runs only when the repo being merged matches the gate’s path field.
+Quality gates support polyrepo projects through path-based filtering: each gate runs only when

 How it works

-When a polyrepo merge runs, Panopticon computes the relative path from the project root to the sub-repo being merged (e.g., frontend or backend).
-It then filters the configured quality gates to only those whose path field matches that relative path.
+When a polyrepo merge runs, Panopticon computes the relative path from the project root to the

-no path fieldfrontend⏭️ Skipped (not applicable to any specific repo)
+no path field | frontend | ⏭️ Skipped (not applicable to any specific repo) |

 Configuration example